kees1948/UniFLEX/README.md

 !!!
 For those who can't program their own GAL's and/or EPROM's: I am able and willing to help here,but only for this project.
 Drop me an email and we will see how to arrange things.

+Same when problems arise, drop me an email and I will try to resolve the issue together with you.

 One last word of advise: If you plan to build this project, invest in a good soldering iron, if you have it not already!!
+And maybe also very valuable, invest in a TL866II progammer.
+It is not expensive and does a great job in programming EEROM's and
+GAL's.

 2021-11-03: I posted a photo of a minimal UniFLEX hardware system.
 It has